Here we go, 800-282-2882, if you want to be on the program.

 It really won't matter if you leave it.

-They're gonna be outnumbered.
+They're going to be outnumbered.

 Uh-huh.

-And then people will leave the Republican Party too, like me.
+And then people will leave the Republican Party, too, like me.

 Yeah.

-The lose, too, obviously.
+They'll lose, too, obviously.

 The party will lose.

-This is another this is this is exactly the kind of thing that I was talking about.
+See, this is exactly the kind of thing that I was talking about.

-Did what is class envy?
+What is class envy?

-Obama is one of the most divisive.
+Obama is one of the most divisive Obama picks.

-Obama picks see, this is the Democrats get away with virtually everything.
+See, this is the Democrats get away with virtually everything they criticize the Republican Party for being.

 They get away with it.

-I like Ari Fleischer.
+I like Aarry Fleischer.

 Who's pushing people out?